G.I. Jane poster

 The inciting incident occurs at 14 minutes when Jordan O'Neil is officially selected for the Navy SEAL/CRT program, disrupting her stable career path and thrusting her into the role of political test case and pioneer..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Jordan actively chooses to stay and fight when Master Chief Urgayle begins brutal training.
+This shows the protagonist's commitment to Jordan actively chooses to stay and fight when Master Chief Urgayle begins brutal training.
 She refuses to quit despite the "no special treatment" ultimatum and begins Hell Week, fully committing to the SEAL path., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, During a combat training exercise, Jordan is brutally beaten by Urgayle in front of everyone - a savage demonstration meant to prove she doesn't belong.
 She's bloodied, humiliated, and pushed to the absolute breaking point.
-Whiff of death: her dream and identity as a soldier nearly dies., illustrates the protagonist at their lowest point.
+Whiff of death: her dream and identity as a soldier nearly dies., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Jordan refuses medical evacuation and gives her famous line: "Suck my dick!"
 She synthesizes her feminine identity with warrior mentality - she doesn't have to become male, she has to be her own kind of warrior.
 She passes the final training exercise., demonstrating the transformation achieved throughout the journey.